 To be eligible for the Economics SLC you must be a second-year student enrolled in the following economics programs:

-- economics major (arts program)
+- Economics Major (arts program)

 SLC Course Overview

-Time: Every other week on Fridays from 11 a.m. to 1 p.m.
+Time: Fridays from 11 a.m. to 1 p.m.

 Your SLC Team